Don't You Worry 'bout a Thing: Music and lyrics

 The tune is in E minor, starting with a Latin piano intro.
-The opening melody is reminiscent of Horace Silver's "Song for My Father".
+The opening melody (the melisma on the word "thing") is reminiscent of Horace Silver's "Song for My Father".

-The song features a pre-song intro in which Stevie boasts to a woman about his worldwide travel ("Paris, Beirut, Iraq, Iran") and his linguistic capabilities ("I speak very, very fluent Spanish - todo está bien chévere [English: Everything’s cool]").
-The keyword chévere is softly repeated throughout the song.
+The song features a spoken intro in which the narrator boasts to a woman about his worldwide travel ("I been to, you know, Paris, Beirut [...]
+Iraq, Iran, Eurasia") and his linguistic capabilities ("I speak very, very fluent Spanish – todo está bien chévere").
+This Spanish sentence, meaning "Everything's cool", is softly repeated throughout the song.

 It uses the "Sunny" chord progression.

 Reception

 Describing the song for the "Stevie Wonder: 20 Essential Songs" feature in The Daily Telegraph, Chris Harvey said:

-With its playful Latin-piano-and-street-jive intro ... and its uplifting, downward-spiralling chorus, Don't You Worry 'bout a Thing easily takes its place among the works of pure joy that the musical prodigy has effortlessly poured out throughout his career.
+With its playful Latin-piano-and-street-jive intro ... and its uplifting, downward-spiralling chorus, "Don't You Worry 'bout a Thing" easily takes its place among the works of pure joy that the musical prodigy has effortlessly poured out throughout his career.
 Showcased on the 1973 Innervisions album that came from the period in which Wonder ... was experimenting with synthesized sounds with producer Robert Margouleff, it's a back-to-basics song (although it does feature a Moog bass, played by Wonder) that relies on the interplay of piano, percussion and that ecstatic voice.
 It sounds and feels like a burst of summer happiness.

 Billboard said that the song is a "strong ballad with gentle arrangements".
 Cash Box called it an "interesting Latin flavored disk," going on to say that "the vocals are soft and perfectly accented by some fine piano by Stevie and great backing percussion."
 Record World said that "quasi-Spanish banter introduces a Latin-lilting [song]" in which "the feeling [Wonder] produced on 'You Are The Sunshine of My Life' goes uptempo and uptown."